-Example: Carpentry/Carpenter - 46.0201
+Example: Carpentry/Carpenter -46.0201

-Transition/Work Experience Data Collection
+Transition/Work Experience Data Collection (New for the 2016-2017 School Year)

 The Bureau of Special Education (BSE) is assisting the PA Department of Labor and Industry in meeting the data collection requirements of House Bill 400, now Act 26 of 2016, titled the "Work Experience for High School Students with Disabilities Act."
 Local Education Agencies (LEAs) will collect data based on the data items pertaining to work experience for students with disabilities involved in transition planning as part of their Individualized Education Program (IEP).
-The data elements are to be reported on the July 1 Pennsylvania Information Management System (PIMS) Special Education Snapshot for students 14 years of age or any student who has a transition plan as part of his/her IEP.
-The data fields are located on the PIMS snapshot.
+This includes IEPs that were developed from the beginning of the 2016-17 school year.
+The data elements are to be reported on the July 1, 2017 Pennsylvania Information Management System (PIMS) Special Education Snapshot for students 14 years of age or any student who has a transition plan as part of his/her IEP.
+The new data fields will be added to PIMS.